myhsia/myhsia/README.md

 - ...

 ## 📝 Ph.D. at Westlake University
 - [Laboratory of Theoretical and Computational Chemistry](https://dougroup.westlake.edu.cn/group.html) Yes, u can find me here.
-A laboratory's name includes "chemistry", but digging into Quantum Dynamics :-)
+A laboratory's name includes "chemistry", but it's more physics :-)
-- Currently, I'm conducting something about MKCT (Memory Kernel Coupling Theory)
+- Currently, I'm researching on MKCT (Memory Kernel Coupling Theory)
 - I am taking the Ph.D. courses: Advanced Quantum Mechanics, ASP, CMP, and QMBT (the hardest one)

 ---